By-Laws of the Inland Empire Section

 (a) Each member of the Executive Committee will be notified of the time and place at least five days prior to special meetings where possible.

-(b) The transaction of any meeting of the Executive Committee, however called and noticed or wherever held, shall be as valid as a meeting duly held after regular call and notice, if a quorum be present and if, either before or after the meeting, each of the members of the Executive Committee signs a waiver of notice, or a consent to holding such a meeting, or an approval of the minutes thereof.
-All such waiver, consents or approvals shall be filed with the SECTION record or made a part of the minutes of the meeting.
+(b) The transaction of any meeting of the Executive Committee, however, called and noticed or wherever held, shall be as valid as a meeting duly held after regular call and notice, if a quorum be present and if, either before or after the meeting, each of the members of the Executive Committee signs a waiver of notice, or a consent to holding such a meeting, or an approval of the minutes thereof.
+All such waivers, consents, or approvals shall be filed with the SECTION record or made a part of the minutes of the meeting.

 Paragraph 5 – Quorum